nghiadc94/OpenThread_LearningTracker/Thread Fundamentals/README.md

-# Thread Network Education
+# Thread Network Fundamentals
-## Thread Network Definition
+## Thread Network basics
 ### What is Thread?
 - Thread is a wireless mesh networking technology developed by the Thread Group
 - Thread using IEEE 802.15.4 radio (at 2.4 GHz) for operation, same radio layer as Zigbee.